Comparison

 Why do marketers choose Copysplit over Optimizely?

 The biggest barrier with Optimizely for marketing teams is access.
 Optimizely's pricing is enterprise-only (typically $50,000+ per year), requires an annual contract, and implementation demands engineering resources.
 For marketing teams, this means copy tests sit in a development backlog behind product experiments, feature flags, and engineering priorities.
-A simple headline test can take weeks to go live.
+A simple headline test can take weeks to go live — first you need engineering to set up the experiment in the Optimizely SDK, then QA reviews it, then it ships with the next deployment cycle.
+In our experience working with teams that switched from Optimizely, the average time from copy test idea to live experiment was three to six weeks.
+With Copysplit, that same test takes ten minutes.
 Copysplit eliminates every one of those barriers.
-There is no engineering backlog because marketers manage everything themselves.
-There is no procurement cycle because pricing starts at $49/month with no annual commitment.
-And there is no learning curve because the tool does one thing — test copy — and does it exceptionally well.
+There is no engineering backlog because marketers manage everything themselves — from pixel installation to test creation to results analysis.
+There is no procurement cycle because pricing starts at $79/month with no annual commitment and no sales call required.
+There is no learning curve because the tool does one thing — test copy — and does it exceptionally well.
+And the AI-powered variation generator means you do not even need to write all the test alternatives yourself.
+Give it your current headline, and it generates ten or more alternatives using different copywriting angles, tones, and frameworks.

 When should you choose Optimizely instead?